Jemimahosei/CornellSOUP/design-plan/design-journey.md

 Theme idea 2: energetic, playful outdoorsy theme

+Font and Typography:
+playful and easy-to-read font that reflects the adventurous spirit of the outdoors. rounded or whimsical fonts that convey a sense of friendliness and energy. varied typography styles for headings, subheadings, and body text to create hierarchy and visual interest.
+Colors:
+shades of green, blue, yellow, and orange to represent the sky, trees, sunshine, and flowers.
+Complement these colors with softer pastels for a refreshing look. using contrasting colors to make important elements stand out, while keeping the overall color scheme harmonious and inviting.
+Imagery:
+Use high-quality photos of people hiking, camping, biking, or enjoying nature.animated or interactive elements like sliders or galleries to showcase different outdoor experiences.

+Shapes:
+rounded edges, circles, and flowing lines to soften the overall look and create a friendly

 Theme idea 3: community
  - Colors: different colors in the same pallate
  - Imagery: clipart of hands holding, images with lots of people together